 First, our portfolio of 35 commercial centers stabilized and in operation, have a consolidated occupation of 93.6%9, as well as our malls in operation and in process of stabilization, generated a consolidated NOI of Ps.
 325.0 million during 3Q19 from our commercial spaces leasing, which includes the malls in which we have a non-controlling interest.

-Second, our shopping center that has stabilized its operation during 3Q19 and one of our projects in the process of stabilization, as well as the acquisition of 2 stabilized places at the end of 2017, provide us the basis for the growth of our GLA, generating a higher NOI to our existing portfolio for the coming months.
+Second, our shopping center that has stabilized its operation during 3Q19 and one of our projects in the process of stabilization, as well as the acquisition of 2 stabilized malls at the end of 2017, provide us the basis for the growth of our GLA, generating a higher NOI to our existing portfolio for the coming months.

 RISK FACTOR'S